 The Chicago Bears have a storied history, but their origin is rather surprising.
 Before they became one of the founding teams of the NFL they were known as the Decatur Staleys, a football club started by the now-defunct A.E.
 Staley food starch company.
 After the legendary George Halas purchased the rights from the proprietor of A.E.
 Staley for $100, the name of the food starch company was removed, and they were soon reborn as the Chicago Bears.
 The name of the team came from their genesis in Wrigley Field, the Chicago Cubs.
 Prior to the merger of the American Football League and the National Football League in 1970, the Chicago Bears won the NFL Championship in 1921, 1932, 1933, 1940, 1941, 1943, 1946 and 1963.
 Following the merger, they won the fabled Super Bowl XX under the stewardship of Mike Ditka, the Chicago Bears parking the ball and racking up the points.
 The team was so confident in its victory that they composed and performed the Grammy-winning Super Bowl Shuffle three months before the 1985 Super Bowl.
 The fact that they won despite the gamble made the song even more famous.
 The 1985 Chicago Bears were great at the Super Bowl Shuffle, but you don’t want to be doing the Soldier Field Parking Shuffle.
 Instead, when you want to see the brave Bears play at Soldier Field, use ParkWhiz before the game to reserve your spot.

-Using ParkWhiz is simple and effective - find the game that you want to see, pay a simple fee and print your Chicago Bears parking pass.
+Using ParkWhiz is simple and effective - find the game that you want to see and print your Chicago Bears parking pass.
 When you bring it with you to the game, your parking spot will be all yours, while everyone else fights for parking spots like bears over a honey comb.
 With ParkWhiz, you can sit back, relax and enjoy the sights and sounds of the game, rather than searching for a parking spot until the middle of the second quarter.